cast-bucket/cast-bucket/README.md

 # Cast-Bucket

-An open source cross-platform podcast app for developers written using React Native.
+An open source cross-platform podcast app for developers.